 Older antidepressants called monoamine oxidase inhibitors (MAOIs) can also cause serotonin syndrome when combined with the medicines described above, as well as meperidine (Demerol, a painkiller), fentanyl, dextromethorphan (cough medicine), and others.

-Symptoms occur within minutes to hours, and may include:
+Symptoms occur within minutes to hours of taking medicines that can cause serotonin syndrome, and may include:

 - Agitation or restlessness